A farmer had a cockerel, the pride of any farm.

 They searched the barnyard buildings; they hunted high and low.

-They missed his lovely plumage; yearned for his morning crow.
+They missed his lovely plumage and missed his morning crow.

-They couldn’t find their lovely friend no matter how they tried.
+They couldn’t find poor Cocky no matter how they tried.

-The winter winds began to blow and the rain beat down as well.
+The winter winds were blowing and the rain beat down as well.

 Folk decorated households and . . . oh!
 From the kitchen came a smell.

-Some news began to circulate - but it surely wasn’t true:
+Some news began to circulate.
+It surely wasn’t true:

 “Cocky is their Christmas lunch!
-Oh no, this can’t be true!"
+Whatever can we do?’

 The hens then fumed with anger.
 The ducks began to quack.

-“How can we ever trust these folk if Cocky can’t come back?”
+‘However can we trust them if Cocky can’t come back?’

-The Christmas meal was ready now and the carving knife came out.
+The Christmas meal was ready; the carving knife came out.

 The hens looked through the window pane and then began to doubt.

-“And he never had a breast like that and just look at those thighs!”
+'He never had a large breast, and just look at those thighs!'

-Suddenly they heard a crow, a well-known sound to all.
+Then suddenly a cock crow - a well-known sound to all.

-It came from near the stable block and beside the horse’s stall.
+It came from near the stable block, beside the horse’s stall.

-“Tell us," they asked Cocky, but the truth is sometimes hard,
+‘Well tell us,' they asked Cocky, but truth is sometimes hard:

-For he’d visited the lady hens in the next-door farmer’s yard.
+He'd been visiting the lady hens in next-door’s farmer’s yard.